Request a callback from the Rap Interiors team

 6. Mezzanine Office

-A mezzanine is a steel structural unit that’s typically installed in an industrial unit.
+A mezzanine is a steel structural unit that’s typically installed in an industrial space.
 These are perfect for businesses that need to keep production and office operations close together.
+Here are some examples:

 See more of the Simpsons Wine Estate Project here